mnrzrad/mnrzrad.github.io/content/publication/saleh-2018-shrinkage/index.md

 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
 - A. K. Md.
-Saleh
+Ehsanes Saleh
-- M. Norouzirad
+- admin

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list